cubefs/cubefs/GOVERNANCE.md

 ## Becoming a committer

-If you are interested in becoming a committer, please email `maintainers@cubefs.groups.io`, The steering committee will review the proposal,and you will receive an invitation letter from the community after the review is passed.
+If you are interested in becoming a committer, please email `maintainers@cubefs.groups.io` or opening a pull request, and list your contributions.The steering committee will review the proposal by majority votes, and you will receive an invitation letter from the community after the review is passed.

 ## Becoming a Maintainer

-On successful merge of a significant pull request any current maintainer can reach to the author behind the pull request and ask them if they are willing to become a CubeFS maintainer.
-The email of the new maintainer invitation should be cc'ed to `maintainers@cubefs.groups.io` as part of the process.The steering committee will review the proposal,and you will receive an invitation letter from the community after the review is passed.
+On the successful merge of a significant pull request or upon making significant contributions, any current maintainer can reach to the author behind the pull request and ask them if they are willing to become a CubeFS maintainer.
+Maintainers have the authority to nominate new maintainers by either sending an email to maintainers@cubefs.groups.io or opening a pull request.
+Typically, new maintainers are selected from among the committers.The steering committee will review the proposal by majority votes, and you will receive an invitation letter from the community after the review is passed.

 ## Changes in Maintainership